-Lecturer Dr. Giovanni Cantele (CNR-SPIN, giovanni.cantele@spin.cnr.it) Credits (planned): 4 Planned hours: 24 Planned schedule: June - July 2020 Prerequisites: Basic knowledge of quantum mechanics.
+Lecturer Dr. Giovanni Cantele (CNR-SPIN, giovanni.cantele@spin.cnr.it) Credits (planned): 4 Planned hours: 24 Planned schedule: ouno oungioli Prerequisites: Basic knowledge of quantum mechanics.
 One or two lessons (depending on the students background) will be dedicated to the few needed basic concepts of solid-state physics.
-Description:This course aims to give an overview of the basic properti applications of nanostructured materials.
+Description: This course aims to give an overview of the basic properties and applications of nanostructured materials.
 The course can be schematically divided into two parts.
-The fin focuses on the most recent achievements of nanotechnology and phenomenology.
-The main observed phenomena occurring at the na (electronic, optical and transport properties) are described, with a f applications (optoelectronics, single electron transistors, self-p Course outline Introduction nanotechnology and its connection with microelectronics synthesis techniques (very short overview) new instruments and spectroscopies: STM and AFM applications (special topics: nanopiezotronics, nanomedicine, nanoplasmonics) Nanostructures: from zero- to two-dimensional systems atomic nanoclusters: physical and structural properties quantum dots or nanocrystals: electronic properties and devices (quantum dot lasers, single-electron transistor) nanostructured carbon: nanotubes, fullerenes, graphene Optical and electronic properties nanocrystals, nanowires, quantum wells elementary excitations in solids the quantum confinement and its effects on the optical properties transport in nanostructures The students can give indication for topics of their interest that could be part of the program of the course.
+The first part focuses on the most recent achievements of nanotechnology and related phenomenology.
+The main observed phenomena occurring at the nanoscale (electronic, optical and transport properties) are described, with a focus on applications (optoelectronics, single electron transistors, self-powered devices, nanomedicine and many others).
+Also, a short history of nanotechnology and its development is presented.
+The second part is focused on the interpretation and understanding of the observed properties in terms of basic concepts, such as electron and hole quantum confinement, effects induced by the system size and dimensionality, and so on.
+The main theoretical models needed to describe the optical, electronic and transport properties in nanostructured materials will be analysed.
+The starting point will be recent seminal experiments showing the ability of controlling and tuning the materials structure and electronic properties with atomic resolution (truly onedimensional metallic wires, two-dimensional systems and graphene, single-electron transport, etc.).
+Course outline Introduction nanotechnology and its connection with microelectronics synthesis techniques (very short overview) new instruments and spectroscopies: STM and AFM applications (special topics: nanopiezotronics, nanomedicine, nanoplasmonics) Nanostructures: from zero- to two-dimensional systems atomic nanoclusters: physical and structural properties quantum dots or nanocrystals: electronic properties and devices (quantum dot lasers, single-electron transistor) nanostructured carbon: nanotubes, fullerenes, graphene Optical and electronic properties nanocrystals, nanowires, quantum wells elementary excitations in solids the quantum confinement and its effects on the optical properties transport in nanostructures The students can give indication for topics of their interest that could be part of the program of the course.
 Please refer to the course web page for more information: http://people.na.infn.it/~cantele/index.php?n=Teach.Nano